Kozea/WeasyPrint/docs/features.rst

 WeasyPrint can use any font that Pango can find installed on the system.
 Fonts are automatically embedded in PDF files.

-On Windows and macOS, Pango uses the native font-managing libraries.
-You can use the tools provided by your OS to know which fonts are available.
-WeasyPrint should support any font format that's supported by the operating system.

 On Linux, Pango uses fontconfig to access fonts.
 You can list the available fonts thanks to the ``fc-list`` command, and know which font is matched by a given pattern thanks to ``fc-match``.
 Copying a font file into the